Seasonal allergies can occur year-round if you live in a warm climate. If you live in a cold climate, indoor allergens can trigger symptoms, too.

 Updated USDA Dietary Guidelines recommend introduction of potential food allergens to children in the first year of life.

-Join us on January 20th when national experts will discuss COVID-19 vaccine issues related to allergic reactions, anaphylaxis and distribution issues.
+Listen to national experts discuss the COVID-19 vaccine issues related to allergic reactions, anaphylaxis and distribution issues.

 The president has signed into law HR 2468, the school based allergies and asthma management program act (SAMPRO) to help schoolchildren with asthma.

 Capt.
 Kirk from Weather Trends talks about challenges that the spring 2021 allergy season will pose for people with asthma & allergies.

 Experts talk about the challenges for those living with the effects of COVID-19 long after the acute viral infection has resolved.